dblohm7/dblohm7.github.com/source/_posts/2014-12-31-asynchronous-plugin-initialization-nightly.markdown

 comments: true
 categories: [Mozilla, Plugins, Async]
 ---
-As of today's [Nightly](http://nightly.mozilla.org), Asyncrhonous Plugin Initialization is available for testing.
+As of today's [Nightly](http://nightly.mozilla.org), Asynchronous Plugin Initialization is available for testing.
 It is deactivated by default, so in order to try it out you will need to navigate to `about:config` and toggle the `dom.ipc.plugins.asyncInit` preference to `true`.